grayguava/IPocalypse/README.md

 ## ⚠️ License & Credit

-- **Public but protected:** All original content in this repository (notes, diagrams, explanations) is licensed under **CC BY-NC-ND 4.0**.
+  All original content (markdowns, diagrams, explanations) is licensed under **CC BY-NC-ND 4.0:**
   - Non-commercial use only
   - Proper credit must be given
   - No one may modify or relicense the material

-- **Images from external sources:** Any images in the `/images` folders (may exist in different subfolders of the repository) that are not created by me are included **for reference only** and **are not covered under this license**.

-### ⚠️ Note bout Dates

-Some of the dates (M/Y format) you see inside the individual markdown files may **look older than the creation date of this public repository**.

-Here’s why:

-- These notes were originally created and worked on in a **private repository over the past 2–3 months**.
-- When I decided to make this section public, I **copied the existing content** into this new repository.
-- The dates in the files reflect **when each note was first written**, not when this public repo was created.

-✅ The content itself is accurate, complete, and represents my learning journey.
-This note is here to clarify that **older dates don’t mean outdated or irrelevant content** — they just preserve the original creation history.
+- External images in `/images` are reference-only and excluded from this license.

 ---

 ## 🛠️ Who might find this useful

+- Students or self-learners studying networking
+- Anyone wanting clean, structured explanations without clutter
-- Learners looking for a **curated reference of networking concepts and diagrams**
+- Engineers needing a quick, conceptual reference
-- Anyone exploring networking from basics to intermediate topics
-- Those who appreciate **organized, real-world explanations and examples**

 ---

-## Final Thought
+## Final Note

-This repository isn’t about impressing anyone or presenting a “perfect” resource.
-It’s a curated collection of networking concepts, diagrams, and explanations — built from multiple sources, organized for clarity, and refined through practice.

-Each diagram, each markdown file, each explanation represents a small step in understanding networking more deeply.
-The goal is to **document, explore, and make learning tangible** — one concept at a time.

-This is not the “final word” on networking.
-It’s a **living resource** — I’ll keep updating it with more concepts, notes, and diagrams as I learn further.
+This is a **living resource** — updated and expanded as deeper networking topics are explored and documented.

-If you’re browsing through, welcome — this is how networking can be approached, understood, and referenced in a practical, structured way.
+Each file exists to make core networking concepts **clear, practical, and accessible.**